OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

     region as well as remove all created maps and files.

 test report
-    A *test report* is a document or set of documents.
+    A *test report* is a document or set of documents with results of all executed tests together with additional information such as output of test.

     Note that also *test result* is used also used in similar context because the class responsible for representing or creating the report in Python `unittest`_ package is called ``TestResult``.

+test failure and test error
+    A *test failure* occurs when a assert fails, e.g. value of a parameter given to ``assertTrue()`` function is ``False``.
+    A *test error* occurs when something what is not tested fails, i.e. when exception is risen for example preparation code or a test method itself.

 Testing with gunittest package in general
 -----------------------------------------

 The tests should be in files in a ``testsuite`` directory which is a subdirectory of the directory with tested files (module, package, library).
-Each testing file (test file) can have can have several testing classes (test cases).
+Each test file (testing file) can have can have several test cases (testing classes).
-All test files names should have pattern ``test*.py``.
+All test file names should have pattern ``test*.py`` or ``*.py`` if another naming convention seems more appropriate.

 GRASS GIS `gunittest` package and testing framework is similar to the standard Python ``unittest`` package, so the ways to build tests are very similar.
+Test methods are in a test test case class and each test method tests one think using one or more assert methods.

 ::

-    from grass.guinttest import TestCase
+    from grass.guinttest import TestCase, test

     class TestPython(TestCase):